moneroexamples/openmonero/README.md

-## Example setup on Ubuntu 16.04
+## Example compilation on Ubuntu 16.04

 Below are example and basic instructions on how to setup up and run Open Monero on Ubuntu 16.04.

 #### Monero download and compilation

-Download and compile Monero recent monero realease into your home folder:
+Download and compile recent Monero realease into your home folder:

 ```bash
 # first install monero dependecines